A juicy morsel of what has the judges raving . . .

 I couldn’t speak.
 I couldn’t tell him, because he spoke the truth.
 Agreeing with him, however, wasn’t a remote possibility.
 I didn’t want my first time with him—my first time ever—to be sprawled across MacLaren’s desk.

 Trapped between wanting to open myself to someone who cared for me and uncertainty about whether he would safeguard my heart if I gave it to him, I stood there, staring deep into his soul, searching for some answer.
 I needed to know if Iain craved me for the woman he suspected lay deep and protected on the inside, or if he merely saw me as another conquest—a tempting treasure he desired.
-My meager social skills failed me in providing words to my question.
+But my meager social skills failed me in providing words to my question.

 Panic and confusion forced logic back into the driver’s seat.
 “The box.
 I need to show you the box,” I replied in a soft plea.